Standard position for surfaces in link complements in arbitrary 3-manifolds: Decomposition of a link complement into chunks

 \subsection{A decomposition of weakly generalized alternating link complements}

 A checkerboard colorable diagram admits two checkerboard surfaces, one white and one shaded.
-The white checkerboard colored surface is obtained by taking a disk corresponding to each white region of the diagram, and connecting these disks by twisted bands at crossings.
+After choosing a checkerboard coloring of the diagram, the white checkerboard colored surface is obtained by taking a surface corresponding to each white region of the diagram, and connecting these surfaces by twisted bands at crossings.
+Thus it embeds in the (open) link complement.
+Its intersection with the (compact) link exterior is a properly embedded surface with boundary on $\bdy N(L)$.
 Similarly for the shaded surface.
-The decomposition of weakly generalized alternating links is obtained by cutting along the white and shaded checkerboard surfaces.
-Since the disk regions of these surfaces tile $\Pi$, this cuts $Y-N(L)$ into components $Y-N(\Pi)$.
-The checkerboard surfaces intersect exactly at crossing arcs; these become ideal edges lying on $\bdy(N(\Pi))$ after cutting.
-Strands of the knot corresponding to overcrossings become ideal vertices; we contract each of these to lie at an overcrossing of the diagram.
+The decomposition of weakly generalized alternating link complements is obtained by cutting along the white and shaded checkerboard surfaces.
+Precisely, remove an open regular neighborhood of the checkerboard surfaces from the link exterior.
+Since the regions of these surfaces tile $\Pi$, this cuts $Y-N(L)$ into components corresponding to $Y-N(\Pi)$, with $\bdy N(\Pi)$ decorated with portions of checkerboard surfaces and remnants of $\bdy N(L)$.
+The checkerboard surfaces intersect exactly at crossing arcs.
+After cutting, each crossing arc gives rise to four ideal edges lying on $\bdy(N(\Pi))$, two in each of $\Pi^{\pm}$.
+Strands of the knot corresponding to overcrossings (resp.\ undercrossings) become ideal vertices in $\Pi^+$ (resp.\ in $\Pi^-$); we contract each of these to lie at a crossing of the diagram.
+More details are in \cite{HowiePurcell}.